 Lita’s House has emerged from the various cases I follow in both India and Bangladesh, of activists, students, journalists, singers, poets and intellectuals who have been jailed or disappeared.
 It is also a metaphor; a device for exploring notions of absence and human loss through architecture.

 I collaborated with poet Rachel Spence and musical composer Michael Rosas Cobian.
-Their poems and music are part of the architecture.
+Their poems and music are part of the architecture and are provided below along with the drawings.

 Lita’s House is also an expression of my theories on the Architecture of Disappearance, which I began writing about during my uncle, photographer Shahidul Alam’s incarceration.
 It is here that I put forward the notion of using architecture as a language of struggle and resistance, something which other art forms have done, but architecture has largely refrained from.